LORD BYRON

 B: Fletcher!! - show Miss d’Ussières out will you - please

 H(sobs and waves): Will you name your firstborn after me?
-Will you ever visit Geneva?
+Will you ever visit me in Geneva?

-Henrietta departs, tidying the fire as she goes
+Henrietta departs, tidying B's desk as she goes

-B(exhausted): Geneva! - Henrietta - you'll see me in Geneva when day is as black as night!
+B(exhausted): Geneva! - good god, Henrietta you're such a fright! - you'll see me in Geneva when day is as black as night!

 END